diogotcorreia/master-thesis/docs/content/abstract-1-en.typ

 Over the past few decades,
-code reuse attacks have shown how malicious parties can alter a program's normal execution flow by taking advantage of benign code already present in the application.
+code reuse attacks have shown how malicious actors can alter a program's intended execution flow by taking advantage of benign code already present in the application.
-Class Pollution in the Python programming language is a novel variant of a code reuse attack, which can enable a malicious actor to surgically mutate a variable in any part of the application in order to trigger a change in its execution flow.
+Class Pollution in the Python programming language is a novel variant of a code reuse attack, which can enable a malicious party to surgically mutate a variable in any part of the application in order to trigger a change in its execution flow.